Self-similar co-ascent processes and Palm calculus: Introduction

 From the point of view of applications in the context of stochastic processes, Palm theory has proven very fruitful in tackling problems related to embedding distributions (of random variables or random functions) into Brownian paths, see \cite{last2014unbiased, pitman2015slepian,morters2017optimal,last2018transporting}, and also \cite{morters2016skorokhod} for an application in discrete time.
-For non-Markovian processes, a related technique based on Z\"ahle's approach in \cite{Z3} has been employed in \cite{Moe18} to derive the persistence exponents of local times of self-similar processes with stationary increments.
+For non-Markovian processes, a related technique based on Z\"ahle's approach in \cite{Z3} has been employed in \cite{Moe18} to derive the persistence exponent for local times of self-similar processes with stationary increments.

-In all the above examples, Palm measures are defined for processes exhibiting some shift-invariance property such as stationarity or stationarity of increments.
-Here, we propose a different point of view, namely applying Palm calculus with respect to rescaling to tackle problems for self-similar processes.
-In particular, we focus on record measures of self-similar processes, which possess (even in the stationary or stationary increment case) no inherent shift-invariance, unlike e.g. occupation measures or local times.
+In all examples above, Palm measures are defined for processes exhibiting some shift-invariance property such as stationarity or stationarity of increments.
+Since we deal with self-similar processes, we need to perform most of our calculation under a logarithmic rescaling of space and time.
+Note that we focus on record measures of self-similar processes, which possess (even in the stationary or stationary increment case) no inherent shift-invariance, unlike e.g.\ occupation measures or local times.

 Via the first hitting time $T_1$ in \eqref{eq:fpb1}, record measures are related to the co-ascent process.
 Below, we identify $T_1$ as `typical' record time in the sense advocated by Last and Thorisson in \cite{last2011typical} and intimately connected to Palm measures.
 In fact, Palm measures are often described intuitively as `having a typical point at the origin', which is the point $1$ in our set up.
 The co-ascent process is the original process seen from a typical record, or more aptly, seen on the \emph{scale} of a typical record.